GitOrebroer/DailyCommitServiceOpen/README.md

 3. **Commit to GitHub**: The service makes commits on GitHub repositories by calling the `CreateCommitUseCase`.
 4. **Error Handling**: The system handles errors such as invalid tokens, SHA conflicts, and repository errors.

-This approach ensures that commits are made periodically for active users, based on the data stored in Firestore and GitHub credentials.